cloudlumanex/30days-devops-challenge/README.md

 * Saves weather data as JSON to an S3 bucket.
 * Automatically creates an S3 bucket if it doesn't exist.
 * Logs weather information including temperature, humidity, and conditions.

+# Prerequisites
+To run this project, you'll need:

+* Python 3.7+
+* AWS Account with S3 permissions
+* OpenWeather API Key
+* .env file to store API keys and credentials